The web can be as weird as it is magnificent.

 But how about pointless websites?
 Are they absolutely meaningless?

-Go through these five examples of the most useless websites and decide for yourself:
+Go through these seven examples of the most useless websites and decide for yourself:

 1. Cat Bounce